-This was the one occasion where I skipped on the sauce.
+This was the one occasion where I skipped the sauce.
 The grilled onions were a little overdone, but they tasted fine, contrary to their looks.

 White American cheese rounded out the cheeseburger hogie from Sonny’s.
 Next time we add sauces and change the cheese to Provolone, I feel good about that idea.

 I’ve been eating Super Subs Etc (6380 Bird Road, Miami) cheeseburger subs since 1995.
 How can I possibly remember that?
-I was a member of the original staff from the Best Buy on Bird Road.
+I was a member of the original staff from Best Buy on Bird Road.

 One of the fellas who worked with me in the media department suggested we go eat some subs.
 He didn’t have a car, so I drove both of us to Super Subs Etc. for lunch.

 I first thought this is the same strip mall where Sunshine Comics was in the 1980s.
-The second and most important thought was, damn is this good.
+The second and most important thought was, damn, is this good.

 It was more than good; it was great.
 Super Sub Etc. is my go-to sub shop in Miami since that first visit.
-Hungry Bear in Doral is a close second, which I only bring this up cause they have the same founder.
+Hungry Bear in Doral is a close second, and I only bring this up cause they have the same founder.

 There is magic in that seasoned grill.
 Of course, nowadays, I’m more likely to order a cheesesteak at Super Subs.
 But, when I go the cheeseburger sub route, it takes me to that day in April 1995 when cheeseburger subs first became a thing for me.